-Even before 2020, changes were taking shape.
-According to Deloitte Insights, by 2018, more than 40% of US workers were employed in “alternative work arrangements,” be that contingent, part-time or gig work.
+According to Deloitte Insights, in 2018, more than 40% of US workers were employed in “alternative work arrangements,” be that contingent, part-time or gig work.
 That percentage was rising steadily, up 36% since 2013 and included workers of all ages and skill levels.
-Knowing this “dynamic talent ecosystem ”is here to stay, employers need to reconsider not only how they attract, engage and retain workers, but also how different categories of talent support the organization in the long run.
+Knowing this “dynamic talent ecosystem” is here to stay, employers need to reconsider not only how they attract, engage and retain workers, but also how different categories of talent support the organization in the long run.

 Sourcing is a critical step in this process, and one that likewise continues to evolve.
-With traditional “just-in-time” recruiting no longer fit for today’s purpose, the events of 2020 are emphasizing the need for a more direct approach, with organizations curating and engaging communities of workers that allow the business to stay nimble and prepared.
+With traditional “just-in-time” recruiting no longer fit for today’s purpose, the need for a more direct approach, with organizations curating and engaging communities of workers that allow the business to stay nimble and prepared has emerged.

 Direct sourcing, or now referred to as branded direct sourcing, for contingent labor isn’t a new concept; it’s been popular in the UK and Europe for more than 20 years.
 Still, there is no official dictionary definition, just a few things are certain: branded direct sourcing leverages an organization’s brand to engage talent pools and place workers on a contingent basis as needed while building brand loyalty.